Here are the origins of the classic 1911 pistol.

 In at least two instances, the 1911 was used by Medal of Honor winners in the Great War.
 The most notable of these encounters was Sergeant Alvin York, who led a charge on a German machine gun position in October of 1918.
 When York ran out of ammo in his service rifle while attacking the position, he still had six soldiers coming at him.
 He took all six out with a Model 1911.

 This incident was later featured in the movie "Sergeant York" with Gary Cooper playing the title role.
 Amazingly, the 1911 didn't get the credit it deserved here.
 The gun Cooper uses in this scene is a Luger!
+We would like a word with the filmmakers on that one.

 In one particularly crazy story, a parachuting American pilot took down a Japanese airplane after shooting the pilot of the enemy plane in the head with a 1911 as the plane came back around for a second look.